 We’ve been doing this for 40 years, and it’s never been more important.
 Here are three easy ways you can help us Pave the Way.

-We’re offering $25,000 in prizes to students and educators thanks to the generous support from Holland & Knight Charitable Foundation, Inc. The contest will be open for submissions on March 1.
-See the contest site for dates, official rules, and FAQs.
+We’re offering $25,000 in prizes to students and educators thanks to the generous support from Holland & Knight Charitable Foundation, Inc. See the contest site for the prompt, official rules, and FAQs.

 Educators are in a unique position to help students develop their skills as civic actors, thinkers, upstanders, and problem-solvers.
 This work isn’t easy in the best of times, but it’s particularly challenging in the wake of the divisive United States election and subsequent protests.